Robert Paul Calcagni

 5. It was pure joy last Christmas when cousin Bobby and Suzanne attended the Battista family festa!
 I have fond memories of Bobby from our childhood days when visiting zia Nicola and Uncle John.
 Our deepest condolences to the Calcagni family for the loss of your beloved.
 Rest in peace and rise in glory Bobby!

-6. We are so sorry to learn of the passing of a great mane, husband, father, grandfather and neighbor.
+6. We are so sorry to learn of the passing of a great man, husband, father, grandfather and neighbor.
 Peace be with you all at this difficult time.
+Sincerely, David and Nadine Fiscus

 7. Bob, you were an important part of our lives.
 Such a great, and talented, family guy and friend.
 I know you will be watching over Suzanne, your kids and the grandkids.
 Sending you off with Love.
 Lisa (and Tom)